 |3:00 - 3:15 PM||Wrap-up and adjourn|

-4 pesticide contact hours for categories 29, 36, and Applicators License; valid for equivalent categories in all New England states.
+4 pesticide contact hours available for categories 29, 36, and Applicators License.
+2 pesticide contact hours availabel for category 37.
+Pesticide contact hours are valid for equivalent categories in all New England states.

 ISA, MCA, MCH, MCLP and AOLCP credits have been requested.